The Martyrs Episteme and her husband Galaction at Emesa.

 When Galaction turned twenty-four, his father resolved to marry him off and they found a beautiful and illustrious girl by the name of Episteme.
 The son did not oppose the will of his father, but by the will of God, the wedding was postponed for a time.
 Visiting his betrothed, Galaction gradually revealed his faith to her.
 Eventually, he converted her to Christ and he secretly baptized her himself.

-Besides Epistime he baptized also one of her servants, Eutolmius.
+Besides Episteme he baptized also one of her servants, Eutolmius.
 The newly-illumined decided to devote themselves to the monastic life.
 Leaving the city, they hid themselves away on Mount Publion, where there were two monasteries, one for men and the other for women.
 The new monastics had to take with them all the necessities for physical toil, since the inhabitants of both monasteries were both old and infirm.

 The saints endured terrible torments, while supplicating and glorifying Christ.
 Their hands and legs were cut off, their tongues were cut out, and then they were beheaded.

-Epistime’s former servant Eutolmius, who had become her brother in Christ and fellow ascetic in monastic struggles, secretly buried the bodies of the holy martyrs.
+Episteme’s former servant Eutolmius, who had become her brother in Christ and fellow ascetic in monastic struggles, secretly buried the bodies of the holy martyrs.
 He later wrote an account of their virtuous life and their glorious martyrdom, for his contemporaries and for posterity.